CFWLoader/Tutorials/Linux-Programming/Chapter7/FileLock/README.md

 lock2.c is the experiment that presenting lock the file alternately.<br/>
 The crash seems will not happen in current linux file management.<br/>

+lock3.c is locking on a file and lock4.c is try to lock the file.<br/>